pasted/SCAML/README.md

 | **H8 → H4** | XGBoost    | **0.779** | **0.571** | **0.905** | Slightly improved in both F1 and AUC |

 ✅ **XGBoost again emerges as the top model** — and importantly, it generalizes well **in both directions** (H4→H8 and H8→H4).
-This symmetry suggests the learned patterns (e.g., SV feature relationships) are **stable across harvests/chips**, which supports biological rather than purely technical signal.
+This symmetry suggests the learned patterns are **stable across harvests/chips**, which supports biological rather than purely technical signal.

 ---

 ### 🧠 Interpretation summary

 * **Cross-harvest stability:** XGBoost achieves AUC ≈ 0.90 in both directions — excellent discriminative power.
-* **F1-macro ≈ 0.55–0.57**: indicates balanced detection of both true/false or multi-class SV labels.
+* **F1-macro ≈ 0.55–0.57**: indicates balanced detection of both true/false or multi-class Seurat cluster labels.
 * **MLP underperformance** likely due to limited data or architecture mismatch.
 * **Logistic regression** performs surprisingly well given simplicity → worth keeping as a fast baseline.

 ---

+### 🧠 Biological Interpretation

+* **Cross-harvest reproducibility:** High AUC values (~0.90) in both directions confirm that transcriptomic maturation signatures of iPSC-microglia are robust to chip and replicate variation.
+* **F1-macro (~0.54–0.57)** shows the model captures both early and late populations with balanced recall.
+* **XGBoost** consistently outperforms simpler (LR) and more complex (MLP) models — suggesting that **nonlinear but structured gene-expression relationships** dominate differentiation dynamics.

+---

 ### 🏁 Conclusion

-> Across both H4→H8 and H8→H4 experiments, **XGBoost consistently achieves the highest accuracy, F1-macro, and ROC-AUC**, indicating it is the most effective and robust algorithm for SCAML’s structural variant curation dataset.
+> Across both training directions (H4 → H8 and H8 → H4), **XGBoost** is the most effective algorithm for distinguishing early and late iPSC-microglial transcriptomic states.
-> Its performance stability across independent harvests supports strong generalization and suitability as the default model for downstream GenomeWiz integration.
+> It achieves the highest accuracy, balanced F1, and ROC-AUC, demonstrating that the maturation-associated gene-expression signatures it learns are biologically meaningful and reproducible across independent harvests and chips.